Types of Teas Destroyed

 One London publication described Bohea as infusing a dark and dull brownish red color which, on standing, deposits a black sediment.
 The liquor is sometimes faint, frequently smoky, but always unpleasant.
 The superior form of Bohea is known as Congou.

-Seventy percent of the tea imported by the East India Company was Congou (kung-foo.)
+Seventy percent of the tea imported by the East India Company was a well made Congou black tea.
 It brewed a deep transparent red liquor with a strong and pleasant bitter flavor.
 The addition of milk surely added to the enjoyment of this beverage.

 Forget taxation!
-The colonists should have been more offended by the slight regard King George showed toward their good tastes!
+The colonists should have been more offended by the slight regard King George showed toward their taste for good tea!